Above image: This taxidermy sheep is a permanent fixture at the Collection, and used to feature in St. Jean Baptiste Parades!

 Finding aids are archival catalog records.
 Finding aids contain a number of standard elements: administrative information, rights and usage information, biographical/historical note, scope/content note, and a box and folder list.
 The administrative information, biographical/historical and scope/content notes provide a general overview of the collection; the box and folder list provides a detailed description of the contents of the collection to the folder level.
 You can search through our finding aids on the USM Digital Commons using this link: https://digitalcommons.usm.maine.edu/fac-finding-aids/.
 Each finding aid is optimized for keyword searching using “Ctrl F.”

-How to search URSUS for books and periodicals:
+How to search the USM Libraries catalog for books and periodicals:

-The USM URSUS catalog can be searched at this link: http://ursus.maine.edu/search~S48/.
-This link will specify that you are searching the books and periodicals of the Franco-American Collection ONLY.
-You can change this to search USM as a whole, or the entire URSUS catalog.
-On URSUS, you can search for keyword, title or author, or use the “Advanced Search” for more options.
+The USM Libraries catalog can be searched at this link: https://maine.primo.exlibrisgroup.com/discovery/search?vid=01MAINE_INST:USM.
+In the catalog, you can search using keyword, title or author, or click on the “Advanced Search” for more options.